Mike James (basketball, born 1990)

-Michael Perry James (born August 18, 1990) is an American professional basketball player and the team captain for AS Monaco of the French LNB Pro A and the EuroLeague.
+Michael Perry James (born August 18, 1990) is an American professional basketball player for Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.

 He was a high school basketball standout playing for Grant High School in Portland, and played college basketball for Eastern Arizona College and Lamar University.
 James was the first player in NBA history to go from a two-way contract to a regular contract, all while never being sent down to the NBA G League in the process.

 James started his professional career in Europe in 2012 and is five-time All-EuroLeague selection.
 He was the EuroLeague scoring champion in 2019.
 Since 2024, James is the all-time scoring leader in EuroLeague history.
 He was also named EuroLeague MVP of the 2023–24 season.

 Early life and career

 James was born and raised in Portland, Oregon.
 While in Portland, he played basketball for Grant High School under coach Tony Broadous.
 In 2007–08, as a senior, he was ranked the No. 3 player in the state and No. 184 overall.
 He was also only recruited by Division III universities at the time.
 James averaged 15 points, 4 rebounds and 3 steals per game.
 The team went on to win the 2008 Oregon state championship, defeating Oregon City for it.